Rushikesh696/Rice-Classification-using-CNN/README.md

 Karacadag

+**Purpose of the Project**
+The main purpose of this project is to automate the classification of rice varieties using deep learning, ensuring accuracy, efficiency, and scalability compared to traditional manual methods.
 The goal is to leverage deep learning for accurate identification of rice types, which can be beneficial in agriculture, food quality control, and automation systems.

+**Where This Project Can Be Useful**
+Agriculture Industry

+Automating rice variety identification to help farmers and suppliers ensure correct classification of produce.

+Food Quality Control

+Used by food processing companies to check the authenticity and purity of rice batches.

+Supply Chain & Packaging

+In rice mills and packaging units for automated sorting and labeling.

+Export and Trade

+Helps in verifying rice quality and variety for international trade compliance.

+IoT & Automation Systems

+Can be integrated with IoT-enabled sorting machines for real-time classification.

+Research in Food Technology

+Assists researchers in building intelligent systems for grain analysis and yield improvement.

 ### 📂 Dataset
 Name: Rice Image Dataset